Image of the Ou-Uetsu Shinkansen route

 Will the Ou Shinkansen and Uetsu Shinkansen actually come to fruition?

-However, even with the current Shinkansen lines, although the development plan was established in 1973, there are still sections that have not yet opened or construction has not yet begun, even though it has been more than 50 years.
-In this situation, it is unlikely that the master plan route will be upgraded to a Shinkansen line (the construction of the Chuo Shinkansen is an exception among exceptions).
-Even if a development plan for the Ou-Uetsu Shinkansen is ever established, it likely be after construction has begun on the unopened sections of the Shinkansen line, or after it has opened .
+However, even with the current Shinkansen development plans established in 1973, there are still sections that remain unopened or not even under construction, more than 50 years later.
+In this situation, it seems unlikely that the basic plan lines will be upgraded to Shinkansen development lines (the construction of the Chuo Shinkansen was an exceptional case).
+Even if development plans for the Ou and Uetsu Shinkansen lines are established, it will surelybe after construction has begun on the unstarted sections of the Shinkansen development lines, or after they have opened.

-Even if the basic plan route somehow gets its turn, it is unclear whether the Ou-Uetsu Shinkansen development plan will materialize.
-Building a Shinkansen line is extremely expensive, as are operating and maintaining it after it opens.
-If the population along the line is small and it is thought that the transportation revenue from passengers will not be enough to sustain the line even after it opens, it is unlikely to be built .
+Even if the basic plan route somehow gets its turn, it's unclear whether the Ou and Uetsu Shinkansen development plans will materialize.
+Shinkansen construction is extremely expensive, and the same applies to operation and maintenance after opening.
+If the population along the planned route is small, and it's considered impossible to sustain the line with passenger revenue alone, then construction is unlikely to happen.

 When the Shinkansen Line opened, most of the JR lines that ran parallel to the Shinkansen were either transferred to another company or closed.
 As passengers shift to the Shinkansen following the opening of the Shinkansen, the management of the parallel conventional lines deteriorates.
 JR is allowed to give up such conventional lines.
 This may seem too convenient for JR, but the rule allowing management separation was established as a reflection of the failure of the Japanese National Railways, the predecessor of JR

-If the management of a parallel conventional line is transferred to another company, it will be operated by a third-sector company established with investments from local governments and private companies along the line, and local governments and other parties will incur costs .
+If the management of a parallel conventional railway line is transferred to another company, it will be operated by a third-sector company established with investment from local governments and private companies along the line,resulting in costs being borne by the local governments and other entities.

 If the Ou Shinkansen is constructed, the section of the Ou Main Line between Fukushima Station and Akita Station will become a parallel conventional line, and if the Uetsu Shinkansen is constructed, the sections of the Shirayuki Line, Uetsu Main Line, and Ou Main Line between Akita Station and Shin-Aomori Station will likely be considered parallel conventional lines

-the current transportation situation on these lines and the number of local trains (when the Shinkansen opens, passengers of express trains will transfer to the Shinkansen, and express trains will disappear), it is likely that most of the parallel conventional lines will be separated from JR. In my prediction, there is a 30% chance that the section from Niigata Station to Murakami Station (Niigata Prefecture) will remain as a JR line, and a 70% chance that the entire section from Niigata Station to Shin-Aomori Station will be separated from JR. This means that the issue of parallel conventional lines cannot be avoided.
+on these linesthe current transportation situationand the number of local trains (express trains will disappear once the Shinkansen opens, as passengers will switch to the Shinkansen), it is likely that most of the parallel conventional lines will be separated from JR's management.
+My prediction is that there is a 30% chance that the section from Niigata Station to Murakami Station (Niigata Prefecture) will remain a JR line, and a 70% chance that the entire section from Niigata Station to Shin-Aomori Station will be separated from JR's management.
+The issue of parallel conventional lines is unavoidable.

 Is there a chance that this will be partially realized?